eCubed/DevNotes/2018-09-11-01-angular-reboot.md

 10. **Changing the Route Programmatically.** I know about navigating to a different route programmatically, but I don't know, for example, how to handle when a user turns the page on a paginated result set.
 I always just modified the DOM, but I'm supposed to also modify the route.
 How would I go about this?
+11. **Modules besides the app module.** Modules are feature that helps with project organization, and may be packaged and deployed to npm.
+I've done this before, didn't fully understand it, so I'll go ahead and relearn it.

+Also, I would like to know how to do the following, if possible:

+1. **Data-bind public service properties to elements.** From what I know, only immediate properties of a component may be data-bound to the UI elements of that component's template (html markup).